 Remote code execution (RCE) flaws are always scary, as they make it possible for hackers to force your system to execute the code they want.
 A specifically crafted package sent to SSL-VPN pre-auth server can cause buffer overflows and allow hackers to execute whatever code they want.
 Fortunately, there are no confirmed cases of this vulnerability exploitation.
 Fortinet already released patches for all software that may be impacted by that breach.
 Actually, they did it last Friday, on June 9th 2023 – 3 days before releasing official notes regarding vulnerabilities.

 Fortinet insists on installing the latest updates for all solutions present in the list of vulnerable ones.
-Reportedly, the vulnerabilities are similar to ones discovered on January 11, 2023 and dubbed CVE-2022-42475.
+As far as the report goes, the vulnerabilities are similar to ones discovered on January 11, 2023 and dubbed CVE-2022-42475.
 New breach falls under CVE-2023-27997; it received the CVE index just today.

 List of software solutions vulnerable to CVE-2023-27997